 How did you become interested in our company?
 Why do you want to work for our company?
-What is your understanding about the job that you are applying for?
+What is your understanding about the job that you are applying?
+What do you think you would enjoy most about working.

 What do you think you would enjoy most about working for our company?